Banana Protein Bars

 - Less than 10 minutes to make.
-Healthy treats shouldn’t take a lot of time to prepare.
-You will need less than 10 minutes to whip up these protein bars.
+Healthy treats shouldn’t take a lot of time to prepare, and these bars need barely any prep.

 - Protein powder.
-Use vanilla-flavored protein powder as it adds sweetness, along with a lovely subtle vanilla flavor.
+Use vanilla-flavored protein powder, as it adds sweetness, along with a lovely, subtle vanilla flavor.
+I like using vanilla casein (optimum nutrition) or brown rice protein (Growing Naturals).

 How to make banana protein bars